maidsafe-archive/SystemDocs/en/detail/Vault.md

 * =>>>> represents a group message (with callback)
 * => represents a direct message (with callback)

-### Maidsafe Identities
+### SAFE Network Identities
-The MaidSafe Network consists of many data types as well as many identity types.
-These identities are described in [MaidSafe-Passport](https://github.com/maidsafe/MaidSafe-Passport/wiki).
+The SAFE Network consists of many data types as well as many identity types.
+These identities are described in [Passport](https://github.com/maidsafe/MaidSafe-Passport/wiki).
 The personas are particularly focussed on 4 of these identities and ensures the appropriate entities satisfy the requirements enforced by these identities.

 * MAID (MaidSafe Anonymous ID) - The client identity to manipulate non structured data.
 A client can have one of these.
 * PMID (Proxy Maidsafe ID) - The client identity to safely store non structured data.
 A client can have many of these.